Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-While you’re at work, your employer has a legal duty of care to try and protect your wellbeing.
+While you’re at work, your employer has a legal duty of care to try to protect your well-being.
 This duty is established by the Health and Safety at Work Act 1974.
 If they don’t follow the regulations and you’re injured in the workplace as a result, you could seek compensation from them.
-Determining how much compensation for an accident at work you Accident At Work Compensationcould get if you’re eligible, and the process of claiming it will be explained in this guide.
+Determining how much compensation for an accident at work you could get if you’re eligible, and the process Accident At Work Compensationof claiming it will be explained in this guide.

 If you’re ready to proceed with a claim right away, please call our advisors on 0800 6524 881.
 Otherwise, please read on to find out more about workplace accident claims.